cloudmesh-community/book/chapters/class/516/week2-center.md

 Please read the section in [Cloud Computing](https://laszewski.github.io/book/cloud/)[@las19cloudcomputing]: about **Data Centers**.
-We decided not to do a video as the material in this section frequently changes and videos became too quickly outdated.
+We decided not to do a video as the material in this section frequently changes, and videos became too quickly outdated.